 What I also find useful to overcome those feelings is reaching out to the people triggering those thoughts.
 Offering a hand of friendship or an understanding message is a great way to feel compassion for that person rather than jealous competitiveness.

 Connecting and collaborating can be fruitful and help to banish any feelings of frustration and overcome FOMO or jealousy.

 I have had many conversations with some brilliant and inspiring people during this period.
 Often, acting from a place of generosity and compassion will take you a lot further.
 As the African proverb says: “If you want to go fast, go alone.
 If you want to go far, go together.”

 Make sure you subscribe to The Homeworker magazine to get every quarterly issue direct to your inbox.
-With expert tips, knowledge and insights, The Homeworker is your mini coaching manual to help you achieve a better work from home lifestyle.
+With expert tips, knowledge and insights, The Homeworker is your mini coaching manual to help you improve your mindset, work smarter, and look after yourself.